mautic/mautic-documentation/pages/13.builders/docs.en.md

 Before these are released, you can download the files/test the pull requests [here][mjml-templates].
 You can also use the blank theme from Webmecanick which you can access [here][blank-theme].

+### Themes

+`Brienz` and `Paprika` will not be available if you check the list of available themes.
+You'll need to enable GrapesJS builder to get these two themes.
+Then, in addition to Blank and the other themes, these two themes, **Brienz** and **Paprika**, will now be available.

 ### Reporting bugs

 #### Known bugs / issues